 NVv4 Series

-Azure NVv4 instances employ AMD Radeon Instinct MI25 GPUs to provide cost-effective solutions for smaller workloads, such as graphics rendering and virtual desktops.
+Azure NVv4 VMs employ AMD Radeon Instinct MI25 GPUs to provide cost-effective solutions for smaller workloads, such as graphics rendering and virtual desktops.
 These instances stand out for their GPU partitioning capabilities, which allow users to allocate only the resources they need.

 Key Features: